 How can a man create a social networking site and make billions and billions of dollars and know nothing of human nature?
 Knowledge of human nature does not bring in the dough.
 Why?
 Because people do not care about human nature; we care about as a gestalt, but not as something to grasp.
 We care about status and tags because it feeds our self-image.
 We like the likes and the words on our walls because it makes us feel connected when were are not connected.
 I don’t think Mark Zuckerberg created facebook as a huge social experiment.
 He created it because he realized that the site could make him famous.
 Which it did.
 Or, to put it another way, it justified him.
 Because he deserved it.
 Right.

 Steve Jobs did not create Apple in his garage because he thought it would be fun to sell computers.
-He had an intution that his computers would catch on with the masses.
+He had an intuition that his computers would catch on with the masses.
 Zuckerberg is a genius in the same way.
-The film the Social Network is everything about Mark Zuckerberg and at the same time it is nothing about Mark Zuckerberg.
+The film the Social Network is everything about Mark Zuckerberg and at the same time, it is nothing about Mark Zuckerberg.
 The film is about genius and the ability to see a pathway that no one else sees and go for it.
 But, the film, for me at least, is also about the price of ambition.
 A narrative truly American.
-And we a jury of peers, can easily judge.
+And we a jury of peers can easily judge.

 The Social Network